Dhrubajyo/Python-Projects/README.md

 # Python-Projects
-These are my Python projects respository.
+This is my Python projects respository.